mmacpherson/personal-human-genetics-demos/README.md

 to its ancestry, assuming that those are the only possible populations.

-Relies on the EUROSNP marker frequencies dataset from [*Price et al* (2008)](http://genepath.med.harvard.edu/~reich/EUROSNP.htm).
+Relies on the EUROSNP allele frequencies dataset from [*Price et al* (2008)](http://genepath.med.harvard.edu/~reich/EUROSNP.htm).